How to Read Nutrition Labels Without the Headache

 How to compare two products quickly?

 Always compare values per 100g.
-Look at three things in this order: calories, the protein-to-calorie ratio, and sugar levels.
+Look at three things in this order: calories, the protein-to-calorie ratio, and the sugar content.
 In 5 seconds, you'll know which product is the better choice.

 Every FoodCraft recipe displays a detailed nutrition table with calories, macros, fiber, and key micronutrients.
 No more decoding labels.